This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 (m) Goods: means those goods made available for purchase on the Supplier’s Website from time to time.

-(n) Government Agency: any government or governmental, administrative, monetary, fiscal or judicial body,
+(n) Government Agency: any government or governmental, administrative, monetary, fiscal or judicial body, department, commission, authority, tribunal, agency or entity in any part of the world.

 (o) GST Law: has the same meaning as GST Law in the A New Tax System (Goods & Services Tax) Act 1999 (Cth).